-22 Roguelike Games That Will Have You Craving For More - Gameranx
+27 Roguelike Games That Will Have You Craving More - Gameranx

 Release Date: September 2020

-Hades is a true stand-out entry into this list of roguelike games.
+Hades is a stand-out entry on this list.
 As the winner of multiple Game Of The Year awards through the latter part of 2020 and into early 2021, it is a masterclass in how a roguelike dungeon crawler can cut through to appeal to gamers who may not normally play the roguelike genre.
-In Hades, you play as Zagreus, on a quest to escape the underworld.
+In Hades, you play as Zagreus on a quest to escape the underworld.
 With each death (and you’ll have many), you grow stronger, more skilled, and unlock more knowledge and secrets along the way.
 Hades is a fantastic game and will definitely satisfy any roguelike fan’s appetite.